🤧 Skin & Coat

 Optional: Provocation Test

-Reintroduce the old food to confirm.
-If symptoms return within days, the allergen is confirmed.
-This step is optional but helps identify the exact trigger.
+Reintroduce the suspected ingredient in small amounts.
+If symptoms return within 48–72 hours, the allergen is confirmed.
+This step is optional but helps precisely identify the trigger.
+Carry it out under veterinary supervision due to the risk of symptom flare.

 Novel Protein

-A protein your dog has never eaten.
-Duck, venison, kangaroo, rabbit, insect protein.
-Check your dog's full feeding history before choosing.
+A protein source your dog has never eaten.
+Duck, venison, kangaroo, rabbit, and insect protein are common examples.
+Before choosing, check the complete feeding history of all foods and treats your dog has had.

 Hydrolyzed Protein